ChandulaNethmal/chandulanethmal.github.io/_pages/home.md

     title: "Little Guide to Site-Map"
     excerpt: 'The blog contains mostly tech related articles and you can get access to them in the order of timeline via the **Blog** page.
 These articles are also categorized under most suitable topics considering the content and you can easily go to a particular category of interest via **Categories** page.
 There is another advantage in this blog which is the **Tags** feature.
 You can easily find a similar set of articles categorized using common tags via tags you find in the end of each article.
 Other than above features, there is a keyword search feature in the header of the site, in order to find an article using whatever the keyword in your mind.

-*Finally, have a kind request from you to give us a feedback.
+*Finally, have a kind request from you to give us a feedback and share to your favourite Social site.
 Whatever on your mind about articles, please don`t hesitate to hit an emoji and type a comment.* '

 feature_row:
   - image_path: "https://source.unsplash.com/800x800/?computer"